How to get an Arkansas Sales Tax Exemption Certificate

 The exemption certificate is kept on file by both the buyer and seller and is not filed with the state.

-What steps should a business take to accept a Sales Tax Certificate?
+What steps should a business take to accept a Sales Tax Exemption Certificate?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Arkansas sales taxes on the seller.

 Before accepting a resale certificate, a seller should: